 - Promote awareness of workplace safety and well-being.

 - As a member of the OHC, participate in investigations and/or inspections as required.

-- Ensure minutes from OHC meetings are posted in facility or on OH&S bulletin board.
+- Ensure minutes from OHC meetings are posted in the facility or on a OH&S bulletin board.

 - Refer matters to Local President (labour relations) and/or Local Nursing Advisory Chair (professional practice), as required.